shoaib3136/TSA_EXP1B/README.md

 ### RESULT:
-Thus we have successfully created the python code for the conversion of non stationary to stationary data of power consumption dataset.
+Thus, The python code for the conversion of non stationary to stationary data of power consumption dataset is executed successfully.